Rohan-Waseem/Spotify-Desktop-Clone/README.md

 Java Developer | Learning by Building Real Projects

 # Note
-This project uses locally stored audio files.
+This project uses locally stored audio files and retrieves song, artist, and user authentication data from a MySQL database.
+Passwords are securely hashed before storage for safe authentication.
 For full Spotify integration, an API connection and OAuth authentication are required (advanced implementation).